lightup-data/lightctl/docs/alertchannel.yaml.md

 # Alert Channel YAML documentation

-This document describes the data model for configuring an alerting channel
+This document describes the data model for configuring an alert channel

 ```yaml
 # Lightup Data Inc.